 Where an existing or newly recruited employee does not have a relevant Disclosure check that is less than 3 years old, The Salvation Army will pay for a new check.
-Employees using the DBS scheme in England and Wales are then responsible for registering their certification with the update service within 19 days from the date on the Disclosure certificate and for paying the annual fee.
+The employee is then responsible for registering their certification with the update service within 19 days from the date on the Disclosure certificate and paying the annual fee.
 Where the employee chooses not to register and pay the annual fee, they will be liable to pay for any new Disclosure check required when there is a change in the area of work or at three yearly intervals.